SDN Logo

 What impressed you negatively?

-Applicants commonly expressed concerns about the challenging nature of some MMI stations, outdated facilities, cold weather in Ann Arbor, lack of diversity in the patient population, and limited parking options.
-Suggestions included improving organization of tours, addressing the competitiveness among students, providing more structure in the curriculum, and emphasizing a better balance between technology and human interaction in the learning experience.
+Applicants commonly expressed concerns about the challenging nature of some MMI stations, outdated facilities, cold weather, lack of diversity in patient population, large class sizes, and the emphasis on school rankings.
+Suggestions included improving the organization of tours, providing clearer directions, addressing parking issues, and offering more structured schedules.

 What did you wish you had known ahead of time?